 Salary Sacrifice – What You Need To Know

-When an employee gives up the right to receive part of the cash pay due under his or her employment contract, this is called a ‘salary sacrifice’ (sometimes known as ‘salary exchange’).
+When an employee gives up the right to receive part of the cash pay due under his or her employment contract, this is called a 'salary sacrifice'.
+Read on to find out what you need to know.

-Usually it would be in return for the employer undertaking to provide some form of non-cash benefit – perhaps on-site childcare, or help with childcare costs, or a better company car.
+Salary Sacrifice usually happens in return for the employer undertaking to provide some form of non-cash benefit that the employee values.
+For example, on-site childcare, help with childcare costs or a better company car.

 - The potential future remuneration must be given up before it is treated as received for tax or NICs purposes (it cannot be given up retrospectively), and